Work with catalogs

 Structure variants

 As mentioned above, the best way to structure a catalog depends on the site.
-That is also true for variants that belong to the same product.
+The same is true for variants belonging to the same product.
 Below are some general guidelines for all sites.

-• Having a couple of hundred variants for a product is not user friendly.
+- Having a couple of hundred variants for a product is not user-friendly.
 From a usability perspective, you should have no more than 30.
-This only becomes an issue if the catalog is managed directly from the Optimizely Customized Commerce catalog UI, instead of through a third-party integration.
+This only becomes an issue if the catalog is managed directly from the Optimizely Commerce Connect catalog UI instead of through a third-party integration.